 This Privacy Notice for California Residents supplements the information contained in any other Privacy Statement or Notice provided by The Bank of New York Mellon Corporation and its affiliates (“BNY Mellon” or “we”) and applies solely to residents of the State of California (“consumers” or “you”).
-We adopt this notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”), as amended, and any terms defined in the CCPA have the same meaning when used in this notice.
+We adopt this notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”) and the California Privacy Rights Act of 2020 (“CPRA”), and any implementing regulations and subsequent supplements, amendments, or replacements to the same.
+Any terms defined in the CCPA and CPRA have the same meaning when used in this notice.

-Please note that certain exemptions apply to your rights and BNY Mellon’s obligations pursuant to the CCPA.
-These rights and requirements may not apply in certain situations depending on your relationship with BNY Mellon, BNY Mellon’s other legal obligations, and as otherwise provided for in the CCPA.
+Please note that certain exemptions apply to your rights and BNY Mellon’s obligations pursuant to the CCPA and CPRA.
+These rights and requirements may not apply in certain situations depending on your relationship with BNY Mellon, BNY Mellon’s other legal obligations, and as otherwise provided for in the CCPA and CPRA.

 BNY Mellon reserves the right to amend this privacy notice at our discretion and at any time.
 When we make changes to this privacy notice, we will post the updated notice on the Website and update the notice’s effective date.
 Your continued use of our services, products, websites and/or mobile apps following the posting of changes constitutes your acceptance of such changes.

 We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (“personal information”).
+Under the CPRA, personal information further includes “sensitive personal information” such as Social Security number, driver’s license number, passport number, financial data, biometric data, racial and ethnic origin, and information collected concerning a consumer’s health.
 In particular, we may have collected the following categories of personal information from our consumers within the last twelve (12) months: